ntesmail/shark-eslint/README.md

 ## How to use
 1. Install and config ESLint and EditorConfig plugins for you editor.
-1. If you are a Windows user, place change git config autocrlf to input, run
+1. If you are a Windows user, pleace set git config autocrlf to input, run
     ```
     git config core.autocrlf input